-Denton Online Solicitation of a Minor Lawyer
+Online Solicitation of a Minor Defense Lawyer in Denton, Frisco, Lewisville, Flower Mound, TX

 If you or your loved one were arrested for online solicitation of a minor in the greater Denton area, you are going to want to be sure that you have an experienced criminal defense attorney.
 The Law Offices of Richard C. McConathy will conduct an independent investigation of your incident to determine all of your possible defense options.

 Our firm will work tirelessly to help you achieve the most favorable outcome to your case that involves the fewest possible consequences.
 Call (940) 222-8004 or contact us online to schedule a free consultation.

 Online Solicitation of a Minor Charges in Denton

 Texas Penal Code § 33.021(b) establishes that a person who is 17 years of age or older commits an online solicitation of a minor offense if, with the intent to commit continuous sexual abuse of young child or children, bestiality, indecency with a child, sexual assault, aggravated sexual assault, prohibited sexual conduct, compelling prostitution, sexual performance by a child, possession or promotion of child pornography, or trafficking of persons, the alleged offender, over the Internet, by electronic mail or text message or other electronic message service or system, or through a commercial online service, intentionally: